bolatashim/KAIST_courseroad/README.md

 # kaistcourseroad

-Download and start "mongo" app.
-Make sure it runs on port 27017 (seems like that is the default)
+Make sure mongo it runs on port 27017 (seems like that is the default)

 Locate the project directory and type in